LittleYUYU/LittleYUYU.github.io/_pages/why-mason-and-my-group.md

     - Relevant to NLP, we also have faculty working on Machine Learning (e.g., <a href="https://mingrliu.github.io/">Mingrui Liu</a>) and Computer Vision (e.g., <a href="https://cs.gmu.edu/~kosecka/">Jana Kosecka</a>).
 We discuss ideas and collaborate frequently.

 - **One of the BEST Locations for Study and Living:** Our main campus, the Fairfax campus, locates in the suburb area of Washington D.C. --- only 30 minutes of driving distance!
 This is one of the best locations in the US where you will enjoy extremely convenient, fun, and safe life while pursuing the PhD study!
 A few more fun facts about our location:
-    - Both the Dulles and the Reagan airports, two of the largest international airports our international students will fly to, locate only 30 minutes away from us. _This also means that you will easily fly to everywhere in the world for conference attendence, job interviews, or just traveling for fun!_
+    - Both the Dulles and the Reagan airports locate only 30 minutes away from us.
+In particular, many of our international students reach us through the Dulles international airport. _This also means that you will easily fly to everywhere in the world for conference attendence, job interviews, or just traveling for fun!_
     - Amazon's second headquarter (HQ2) locates in Arlington, VA, which is 30 minutes from our Fairfax campus and 10 minutes from our Arlington campus.
     - Other than Amazon, the area also includes many global (e.g., headquarter of Boeing and Capital One) and local companies with plenty of technology jobs.
     - If you are thinking about even a longer term, this area is well-known for young-generation education, including having the nationally top-ranked high school TJHSST.